Collegiate East and West and the Collegiate Loop

 Loop hikers can park at access points anywhere along the East or West routes, starting and ending at the same point, thus eliminating the need to shuttle vehicles.
 Several good resupply points lie along or near the Loop, including Twin Lakes Village, Buena Vista, Mount Princeton Hot Springs, Monarch Pass, and Salida.

 An additional attraction for those taking either the East or West routes is the proximity to more than a dozen Fourteeners (peaks above 14,000 feet) in the Sawatch Range, which include the Collegiate Peaks.
-That includes direct access from the Trail to Mounts Yale, Princeton, Antero and Shavano, Huron Peak, and Tabeguache Mountain.
+That includes direct access from the Trail to Mounts Yale, Princeton, Antero and Shavano, and Tabeguache Mountain (from the Collegiate East) and Huron Peak (from the Collegiate West).

 The entire CT Collegiate West is co-located with the Continental Divide National Scenic Trail, abbreviated CDNST or simply CDT.
 Background on this includes that The Colorado Trail, before the addition of the Collegiate West, had long shared 234 miles of trail with the CDNST.
 After the Continental Divide Trail Alliance, which oversaw the building and maintenance of the CDT, dissolved in early 2012, The Colorado Trail Foundation responded to a request from the U.S. Forest Service and agreed to provide CTF volunteer stewardship on approximately 80 additional Collegiate West miles as well as to add this scenic alternative to the heart of The Colorado Trail.
 With this addition, in all now, CTF volunteers proudly maintain about 314 miles of the CDNST.
 This great stewardship work is done in partnership with both the Continental Divide Trail Coalition and the U.S. Forest Service.